 Description

-Decommissioned signal box, built around 1866 for the Bristol and Exeter Railway; extended in the early C20.
+The disused signal box, located north-east of Weston-Super-Mare Railway Station, was built around 1866 for the Bristol and Exeter Railway and was extended in the early 20th century.

-EXTERIOR: a two-storey signal box with first-floor windows.
-The north-east elevation windows of eight and 21 panes in Bath stone frames.
-The right-hand corner of this elevation is chamfered.
-The north and south gable ends each contain a four-pane sash, and there is a ground–floor door in the south-gable end.
-The windows have all been boarded over.
-The remains of an external wooden stair and porch are attached to the south-west elevation.
-Iron ties are visible at the south end.
+This two-storey signal box includes first-floor windows.
+The north-east elevation has windows with eight and 21 panes set in Bath stone frames, and the right-hand corner of this elevation is chamfered.
+Both the north and south gable ends contain a four-pane sash window, and there is a ground-floor door in the south gable end.
+All windows have been boarded over.
+An external wooden stair and porch are attached to the south-west elevation, and iron ties are visible at the south end.

-INTERIOR: there is a store on the ground floor and an operational room above which was accessed via the external staircase.
-The building has a tie-beam roof.
-The lever frame and all other operating equipment has been removed.
+Inside, there is a store on the ground floor and an operational room above, which was accessed via the external staircase.
+The building features a tie-beam roof, but the lever frame and all other operating equipment have been removed.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.